 Quality of life means living a well-rounded lifestyle.
 It means social interaction and physical activity that help maintain independence.
-Whether the parent lives in an assisted living facility or at home with the help of home health care workers, he or she needs enough mental, physical, and emotional stimulation to remain engaged in the process of living.
+Whether your parent lives in an assisted living facility or at home with the help of home health care workers, he or she needs enough mental, physical, and emotional stimulation to remain engaged in the process of living.

 According to the National Institute on Aging, boredom and depression can lead to forgetfulness, and the American Academy of Family Physicians points to inactivity as one of the reasons many elderly fail to thrive.

-Whether you’re taking care of parents at home or overseeing their care in a nursing home or assisted living facility, you need to make sure They are receiving enough stimulation to keep their bodies moving, brains active and spirits lifted.
+Whether you're taking care of parents at home or overseeing their care in a nursing home or assisted living facility, you need to make sure they are receiving enough stimulation to keep their bodies moving, brains active and spirits lifted.
 There are several ways to accomplish this, including:

 Many senior citizens like to stay at home.
 That's fine, but constant isolation isn't.
 Nevertheless, there are ways to help stimulate interest for those in elderly home care.
 The telephone is a great resource for communication.
 If you don't live nearby, engage the services of a friend or other family member who will make it a point to visit the elderly person at least several times a week, if not daily.

 For elderly residents of a senior retirement community or those in assisted living homes, opportunities to take part in organized events, field trips and in-residence activities help stave off boredom and help keep older minds engaged in learning new things, sharing their skills with others, or developing new skills that will help with fine motor movement and coordination.